rstolpe/docs-stolpe/How-To/VMWare ESXi/update-esxi-webgui.md

 * Now do the steps in "Execute update command" again

-If your still geting errors we need to delete everything in the /tmp folder, follow the steps below.
+If you still geting errors you need to delete everything in the /tmp folder, follow the steps below.

-* Now we will delete all files and folders in /tmp, you can do that with the command below
+* To delete everything in /tmp type the following command

 <!-- wp:enlighter/codeblock {"language":"shell"} -->
 <pre class="EnlighterJSRAW" data-enlighter-language="shell" data-enlighter-theme="" data-enlighter-highlight="" data-enlighter-linenumbers="" data-enlighter-lineoffset="" data-enlighter-title="" data-enlighter-group="">